Section II. INGREDIENT INFORMATION

 VOC, g/liter (Lb/Gallon): 0

-Appearance and Odor: Amber insulation - may possess faint resin odor.
-Some products have a foil or battery mat facing.
+Appearance & Odor: Brown insulation - may possess faint resin odor.

 Stability: _ Unstable X Stable